RaysceneNS/rayscenens.github.io/_posts/2020-01-13-PowerAutomate-Pass-Parameters.md

 The problem here is that the parameters sent from Power Apps to Power Automate are now out of sync, to get around this you need to remove and re-add the Power Automate workflow connection from your app.

-If your like me and get tired of rebinding the connections to your flows all the time then you can replace your parameters with a single JSON string in your Power Automate workflow.
+If like me you are tired of constantly rebinding the connections to your flows then you can replace your parameters with a single JSON string in your Power Automate workflow.

 Simply place a Parse JSON action at the top of your Power Automate designer and provide a schema that describes your parameters.